cloudlinux/kcare-nexpose/README.md

 ```

 ## How it works
-The script finds related CVE in Kernelcare ePortal and report in the Nexpose.
+The script finds related CVE from patch server (for example Kernelcare ePortal or
+original patch server https://cln.cloudlinux.com/api/kcare) and report in the Nexpose.
 If all CVE is patched for one vulnerability in Kernelcare script adds this vulnerability as
  exception in Nexpose.
 The script also can approve this exception in the Nexpose
 (approve by default, if you wan't approve please set to false `is_approve` in the config).